-The Donna Holwell Legacy Award has been created to honour individuals who, through their dedication and commitment to Retirement Living, have created a legacy of work resulting in positive change and measurable difference for the sector.
+The Donna Holwell Legacy Award has been created to honour individuals who, through their dedication and commitment to Retirement Community Living, have created a legacy of work resulting in positive change and measurable difference for the sector.

 Nominations are invited for individuals who have a demonstrated history of service in various capacities: exceptional people who have contributed both personally and professionally to the betterment of our sector.

 If you know someone who fits the criteria, recognize them with a Donna Holwell Legacy Award nomination!
 Nomination and criteria information is available on the ORCA Member Website.

 The recipient is chosen by the ORCA Board of Directors and the award is presented annually at ORCA Conference.